swagger-api/swagger-node/docs/adding-paths.md

 ## Anatomy of a path

-This topic looks at how paths are constructed and wired to response objects in a swagger-node project's Swagger configuration file.
+This topic looks at how paths are constructed and wired to response objects in a Swagger project's Swagger configuration file.

 * [Simple path example](#simple)
 * [More about route handling](#more)